-“While a large number of Fortune 500 companies rely on text message marketing, the practice remains virtually untapped by small and mid-size companies,” according to the LoanTek
+“While a large number of Fortune 500 companies rely on text message marketing, the practice remains virtually untapped by small and mid-size companies,” according to the LoanTek blog.

 According to LoanTek, many smaller companies think text marketing will be a difficult, expensive proposition.
 But that’s not necessarily the case.